AmitKumar-001/E-Commerce-Product-Performance-Dashboard-Analysis/README.md

 - **Category Insights**:
   - Categories 3, 5, and 10 have the highest return rates (0.3411, 0.3353, 0.3357).
   - Category 10 has the highest average price (170.08 USD), possibly leading to higher expectations and returns.
-  - Category 3 has the highest average reviews (351.87), suggesting higher purchase volume contributes to more returns.
+  - Category 3 has the highest average reviews (351.87), suggesting that higher purchase volume contributes to more returns.
 - **Stock Impact**:
-  - In-stock and out-of-stock products have similar ratings (3.7319 vs 3.7331), showing stock status doesn’t impact satisfaction.
+  - In-stock and out-of-stock products have similar ratings (3.7319 vs 3.7331), showing that stock status doesn’t impact satisfaction.

 ---

 ## Answers to Key Questions
 - **Which products generate the most profit?**
-  - Without profit data, used `Product_Price` and `Return_Rate` as proxies.
-Category 10 (average price: 170.08 USD) might generate high revenue but has a high return rate (0.3357).
+  - Without profit data, `Product_Price` and `Return_Rate` were used as proxies.
+Category 10 (average price: 170.08 USD) might generate high revenue, but has a high return rate (0.3357).
 Category 2 (lowest return rate: 0.3091) could be more profitable.
 - **Is there a correlation between views, cart adds, and purchases?**
   - Using `Number_of_Reviews` as a proxy for engagement, correlations are weak (e.g., 0.0426 with `Discount_Rate`).
 - **Which products have the highest conversion rates?**